AGSweeney/ESP32_ENIPScanner/examples/README.md

 **File**: `micro800_motoman_translator.c`

-**Description**: Production-ready bidirectional translator for a pick-and-place application where a Micro800 PLC controls a Motoman DX200 robot via EtherNet/IP.
-This example demonstrates real-world usage of Motoman CIP classes and I/O signals.
+**Description**: Example bidirectional translator demonstrating how to bridge communication between a Micro800 PLC and a Motoman DX200 robot via EtherNet/IP.
+This example shows real-world usage patterns of Motoman CIP classes and I/O signals.

+**Note**: This is example code and has not been tested in production environments.
+Use as a reference for implementing your own translator application.

-**Real-World Scenario**:
+**Example Scenario**:
-This example implements a complete translator for a production pick-and-place system:
+This example demonstrates a translator implementation for a pick-and-place application:
 - PLC sets job number and start command via tags
 - ESP32 reads PLC tags and writes to robot I/O signals (CIP Class 0x78)
 - ESP32 reads robot status (CIP Class 0x72) and reports back to PLC